Ezward/diyduckie/README.md

 publish_frequency: 30
 ```

+An important thing to note in this file is that the gpio is based on the broadcom SOC gpio number of the RaspberryPi, _not_ the pin number on the board.
+More on this below in the wiring section.

 *   servo driver looks like generic I2C PCA9685 server driver board.
 This is used to generate PWM signals using I2C commands.
 Duckiebot uses it to control LEDs (see LED emitter package).
     *   amazon generic:[ https://www.amazon.com/Organizer-Channel-PCA9685-Arduino-Raspberry/dp/B07Z8R2YB9/ref=sr_1_17](https://rads.stackoverflow.com/amzn/click/com/B07Z8R2YB9)
     *   aliexpress generic: https://www.aliexpress.com/item/4000468996665.html